darpandodiya/design-patterns-java/README.md

-# Design Patterns for Humans - Java Implementation #
+# Design Patterns for Humans™ - Java Implementation #

 I wanted to strengthen my foundation of Design Patterns.
 I found one interesting guide on Reddit: [Design Patterns for Humans™ - An ultra-simplified explanation](https://github.com/kamranahmedse/design-patterns-for-humans "Design Patterns for Humans")